talmolab/sleap-nn/docs/config.md

 - `data_config`:
     - `provider`: (str) Provider class to read the input sleap files.
 Only "LabelsReader" supported for the training pipeline.
     - `pipeline`: (str) Pipeline for training data.
-One of "TopdownConfmaps", "SingleInstanceConfmaps" or "CentroidConfmapsPipeline".
+One of "TopdownConfmaps", "SingleInstanceConfmaps", "CentroidConfmapsPipeline" or "BottomUp".
     - `train`:
         - `labels_path`: (str) Path to `.slp` files
         - `is_rgb`: (bool) True if the image has 3 channels (RGB image).
 If input has only one